 rumors about you...

-As you can probably see, the people at the center of this (the living ones, not the dead ones) are usually not "firing on all cylinders" — assuming, of course, that they still have any
+As you can probably see, the (living) people at the center of this are usually not "firing on all cylinders" — assuming, of course, that they still have any

 cylinders left to fire.
 This is usually because they just can't accept the loss of someone who was close to them, and would rather live in an alternate self-created reality where that person is still alive.